nickwanhere/acf-field-magento-product/README.md

-# ACF Magento Product Select Field
+# Mage Product Select for ACF

-Base on ACF Field Type Template
+Base on ACF Field Type Template.
+If you want to select MAGE products in your ACF field only, return you the Ids.

 ##Setup